-Marisa Howden finds a new standard of luxury in Vietnam, where time stands still in lieu of relaxation.
+We find a new standard of luxury in Vietnam, where time stands still in lieu of relaxation.
+Words by Marisa Howden.

 Time ceases to exist while at the Nam Hai Resort – well at least that’s the way it feels when you’re spending most of it lying horizontal, be it relaxing by the pool, face down on the massage table or floating in your cloud-like bed.